Get in Touch

 • Identifying processes using files or sockets

-• Repeating a command at constant intervals
+• Repeating a command at a constant interval

-• Repeating a command in a loop over files
+• Repeating a command while looping over files

 • Starting a program from the GUI